Use Your Head!

 So why all the disinformation?
 Follow the money trail.
 The life insurance industry can't control their car drivers from hitting us, but they can control the number of targets their drivers can hit by backing helmet laws that reduce riding.
-This all dovetails nicely with the prejudice and propoganda against motorcycling.
+This all dovetails nicely with the prejudice and propaganda against motorcycling.

-We're seen as anti-social, public burdens, scofflaws, "scary", etc. instead of energy and road space efficient travelers that contribute millions of dollars to the economy and charities of every type.
-Take a recent Maryland "study", for example, that refers to beanie helmets as "Nazi style".
+We're seen as anti-social, public burdens, scofflaws, "scary", etc. instead of energy and road space-efficient travelers that contribute millions of dollars to the economy and charities of every type.
+Take a recent Maryland "study", for example, that refers to beanie helmets as "Nazi-style".
 WOW!
-Then there's the ever present public mindset; since football players, astronauts and racers wear them, we're crazy not to.
+Then there's the ever-present public mindset; since football players, astronauts and racers wear them, we're crazy not to.
 If only it were that simple.

 Call ANY helmet manufacturer and see if you can get a straight answer whether their helmets cause neck injury or protect your head at speeds over 15 MPH.
 Try it...

 Officials don't tell you how many neck injuries are caused by helmets.
-When air bags were found to hurt and kill children, NHTSA aggressively studied the situation and determined that they are, in fact, safe "if" used correctly, but that they can kill if not.
+When airbags were found to hurt and kill children, NHTSA aggressively studied the situation and determined that they are, in fact, safe "if" used correctly, but that they can kill if not.
 As a result, air bags are not mandatory and can be disconnected legally.
 This begs the question, since there are cases where riders have sustained neck injury from their helmet, why isn't this being studied so that we can once and for all, ALL know the pros and cons of helmets.
 Like air bags, helmets should be a matter of freedom of choice.

 The next time someone is in your face about helmets, quote Snell to them: